AlanGacihi/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 11 - Display all files in the current directory, parent of the working directory and the /boot directory in long format. <br>
 Script 12 - Print the type of file name /tmp/iamafile. <br>
 Script 13 - Create a symbolic link to /bin/ls names __ls__ in the current working directory. <br>
+Script 14 - Create a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory. <br>